dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T3181: Cultural disparities can lead to conflict when misunderstood.
+### T3181: Cultural differences can cause misunderstandings and conflicts.

 |Support|
 |---|